getdish/dish/docs/next.md

 # inbox

+- searching tags should default to a grouped higher order tag, try "oysters" and you see a ton of different cuisine based categories, but there should be a meta category, just "Oysters", and the rest probably shouldn't show (but search should probably include all of them!)

 - can likely merge all docker intranet apps into one .yml

 - seeing the front of the restaruant in a wide angle shot is so key to intuitively finding a place you've been to !!